Master of Science SLP Degree

 Annually, approximately 4 qualified individuals are awarded OUTREACH funding after their acceptance into the Master’s program.
 Funding includes tuition support and an annual stipend for a two-year period, and is limited to enrollments beginning in the following academic years:

-- Have been accepted to the CSD Master’s program and are:
+- Have been accepted to the SLP Master’s program and are:

 - American Indian/Alaskan Native -OR-